grau-maus/ansorque/README.md

 #### Back end

-The backend of the application was build using postgreSQL and Sequelize for the database.
+The backend of the application was build using PostgreSQL for my relational database and to manage my data.
+I used Sequelize to interact with PostgreSQL.
 Using Express.js web framework for routes, and RESTful Apis.
+Together they provide a back-end API service to the Front-end server.

 #### Front end